 \textbf{Problem 2: (Online resource allocation)} We consider an online resource allocation problem with a switch, where a decision maker aims to make online resource allocation decisions in an uncertain environment.
-This problem is in form~\eqref{eq:P} and its objective is

-where $\phi$ is an affine feature map selected in advance.
+This problem is in form~\eqref{eq:P} and its objective is where $\phi$ is an affine feature map selected in advance.
 The decision maker updates the decision $\vect{u}$ online when $\langle \vect{u}, \phi(\vect{x}) \rangle < 1$, otherwise switches off.
 Notice that this type of objective functions appears in many classification problems.
-In particular, we assume that the environment $f$ is independent from the allocation variable, i.e., $f_2 \equiv 0$.
-See Example~\ref{subsec:resource} for a more explicit problem formulation involving online resource allocation with an assignment switch.
+In particular, we assume that the system $f$ is independent from the allocation variable, i.e., $f_2 \equiv 0$.
+See Section~\ref{subsec:resource} for a more explicit problem formulation involving resource allocation with an assignment switch.